Daino666/Mass_sesnor_code-/README.md

 ## Setup Instructions
 1. **Hardware Setup**:
-   - Assemble the circuit as per the design diagram in `circuit_design/`.
+   - Assemble the circuit as per the design diagram.
    - Connect the FSR sensor to the analog pin of the Arduino Uno.
    - Attach the LCD display via I2C interface.
    - Wire the LEDs to digital pins for output control.
 2. **Software Setup**:
-   - Upload the Arduino code from the `arduino_code/` folder to your Arduino Uno.
+   - Upload the Arduino code.
-   - Train the machine learning model using the dataset in the `data/` folder.
+   - Train the machine learning model with the data exitsing in the repo or by makin your own data and putting it in the CSV.
    - Deploy the model for real-time corrections in mass measurement.

 ## Visualizations